stackbuilders/tutorials/tutorials/haskell/bdd-in-haskell-with-hspec/tutorial.md

 the remainder would be 8.
 If the result equals 0, then the number is valid.

 ### OK, let's do this
-The fastest way to start an HSpec enabled project is by creating a new [stack][stack] project using the hspec template.
+The fastest way to start an Hspec enabled project is by creating a new [stack][stack] project using the hspec template:

 ```
 $ stack new luhn hspec